MolarVerse/PQ/docs/sphinx/src/userGuide/outputFiles.rst

 .. note::

     In case of an *NVE* or *NVT* simulation, the columns for *V* and *ρ* are omitted from the ``.en`` file as they remain constant throughout.
-    All quantities in correct ordering and with associated units are given in the ``.info`` output file, which is described in section `Info File`_.
+    All quantities in correct ordering and with associated units are given in the ``.info`` output file, which is described in section :ref:`infoFile`.

+.. _forceFile:

 ***********
 Force File